joaoptsa/Business-Website/README.md

 <h3>Functionalities implemented:</h3>

   <b>Public Content: </b><br><br>
-        Information pages about the company.<br>
+        Information about the company.<br>
         Display of products or services.<br>
         Contact form for user interaction.<br>

   <b>Administrative area:</b><br><br>
         Secure login for administrator.<br>
-        Site content management.<br>
+        Content management.<br>
-        Storage of data and security-related information.<br>
+        Access to customer data storage (contact forms) and security information related to logins.<br>

+ Change the language of the texts according to your browser preferences (Portuguese or English).

 <h3>Configuration and Execution:</h3>